thelyad/sigplan-m-toolkit/README.md

 ## Setup

+This repo is only tested on python 3.10.

-First, install all the dependency by running:
+First, install all the dependencies by running:

 ```
 pip install -r requirements.txt